marcelfrey29/SEB-07-AKSE-Cloud-Computing/documentation/03.Local-Setup/README.md

 ## 2. Required Ports

+The application requires multiple ports to be available on the host.
 Make sure no other applications are running on these ports.

 - `8080` Keycloak
 - `4000` Todo-Service